yohAb-creator/yohAb-creator/README.md

-- 👋 Hi, I’m Yohan
+ Hi, I’m Yohan
-- 👀 I’m interested in machine learning.
+ 👀 I’m interested in machine learning.
 -Currently learning about deep learning.
+-Working on a TDA based Buffer of Thoughts framework.

 <!---